COMPASS PREP COURSE ONLINE SYLLABUS

 • Read the instructions carefully.
 This is very important.

-• Make use of the practice items provided by COMPASS.
+• Make use of the practice items provided by the Learning Labs.

 • If you are taking the Compass for placement, give yourself at least an hour and a half (preferably two hours) to complete the entire battery of tests before the Assessment Center closes.